Mediterranean Iris

 Live and learn… I had always thought of Iris as a delicate and overbred plant for experienced gardeners.
-But when I came here I found out that Iris are one of the most robust, hardy, drought and heat resistant flowers there are.
-They grow wild everywhere around here, from small Iris lutescens in the Garrigue to tall Iris barbata, grown in gardens but also naturalized in the countryside.
+But when I came here I found out that Iris is one of the most robust, hardy, drought and heat resistant flowers there are.
+Iris varieties grow wild everywhere around here, from small Iris lutescens in the Garrigue to tall Iris barbata, grown in gardens, but also naturalized in the countryside.

 They all bloom in spring, tolerate chalky soil, but need good drainage.
 All rhizomatous iris should not be buried but planted so that their rhizome is barely covered with soil.
 Bulbous iris on the other hand are buried about 10cm deep just like most other bulbous flowers.